-“If you want people to move out of your way while you just do this,” our tour guide Amada tells us as we cross the street in Times Square doing jazz hands.
+If you want people to move out of your way while you just do this,” our tour guide Amada tells us as we cross the street in Times Square doing jazz hands.
 It’s a busy Saturday morning, and the people move away from us, like Moses parting the red sea.
-They likely think we’re crazy, but I’d like to believe that we’re just being slightly theatrical.
+They likely think we’re crazy, but I’d like to believe that we’re just slightly theatrical.

-I think we were meant to go on this tour because the first stop on the tour was at The Nederlander Theatre.
-If this doesn’t excite you, then clearly you aren’t a Renthead (Rent debuted on Broadway at The Nederlander).
+I think we were meant to go on this tour because the first stop was at The Nederlander Theatre.
+If this doesn’t excite you, then you aren’t a Renthead (Rent debuted on Broadway at The Nederlander).
 When our tour guide Amada suggested singing a song from Rent (“Take Me Out Tonight”) I thought, “this is awesome.”
 Of course, for some people singing outside, in public, on a tour group might be more of a nightmare than a dream come true, but you’re not required to sing…I sure did though.

-A Little US and Theater History
+A Little US and Theatre History

 Good Luck, uh I Mean Break A Leg Rituals

 The other stop we made was at the Times Square Information Center.
 I’d been here before, but I didn’t know there was a small collection of memorabilia like costumes and props from Broadway shows, including a Gypsy Robe from 2008 Broadway season.